MementoMori15x6/15x6-sim/manuscript/06-Chapter_06_Bitcoin_vs_MakerDAO_Millisecond-Lag_replicatiors.md

 Memento & Mori | December 2025 – ongoing

-The VOC collapse (Chapter 05) diagnosed a classic entropy-lag fracture: six-month signal delays across vast oceans allowed parasitism to accumulate unchecked in Rule-13 rows, culminating in boundary failure and shortened longevity.
+The VOC collapse (Chapter 05) diagnosed a classic entropy-lag fracture: six-month signal delays across vast oceans allowed exploitationism to accumulate unchecked in Rule-13 rows, culminating in boundary failure and shortened longevity.
 Digital replicators eliminate that lag—consensus and enforcement occur in milliseconds, promising light-speed resolution of cheater dynamics.
 Yet speed alone does not guarantee thermodynamic health; secondary fractures can persist in governance and heredity rows.

 We test two canonical cases through the 35-metric compass protocol and 15×6 Master Grid, calibrated on public protocol data and governance records: